 - Ensure that controls are implemented for any substances which have been identified as hazardous.
 These should be according to the preferred order as required under the regulations.

 - Check whether there are any hazardous substances requiring atmospheric monitoring or health surveillance are in use in your workplace.
 If so, check whether management has complied with the requirements of the regulations, hold meetings with your members and contact the union.

-In Victoria, chemicals defined as hazardous are regulated under Chapter 4 (Hazardous Substances and Materials) of the Occupational Health and Safety Regulations, 2007.
+In Victoria, chemicals defined as hazardous are regulated under Chapter 4 (Hazardous Substances) of the Occupational Health and Safety Regulations, 2017.

 The regulations set out specific duties for the employer including:

 - Establishing registers of hazardous substances and materials in the workplace